hpides/BDL/task-01/task_01.md

 </property>
 ```

 1b.
-If you receive later receive an `Error: Java Heap Space`, then insert the following lines into `/opt/hadoop/etc/hadoop/mapred-site.xml`:
+If you later receive an `Error: Java Heap Space`, then insert the following lines into `/opt/hadoop/etc/hadoop/mapred-site.xml`:

 ```
 <property>